PLPAcademy/day-3-assignment-EmmyIs4Christ/README.md

 D) Install pip manually

-Which option should you ensure is checked during Python installation on Windows?
+Which option should you ensure is checked during Python installation on Windows? ans.
+C) Add Python to PATH
 A) Install with default settings
 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features

-How do you verify Python installation on any system?
+How do you verify Python installation on any system? ans.
+A) By running python --version

 A) By running python --version
 B) By restarting your computer